 Alain Urrutia [Bilbao, 1981] lives and works in Berlin, Graduated at the Basque Country University and Academia Brera Milano in 2004.

-Urrutia has exhibited at international Art Musseums, including the Boston Centre for the Arts, CA2M Madrid, Guggenheim Bilbao Museum in its 15th anniversary activities.
+Urrutia has exhibited at international Art Museums, including the Boston Centre for the Arts, CA2M Madrid, the Artium in Victoria, the Juan March Foundation and the Guggenheim Museum in Bilbao.

 Urrutia is interested in the slow gaze of reality that occurs while he is painting.